tencentyun/qcloud-documents/product/视频服务/互动直播/客户端集成1/SDK更新日志_en.md

 1. Support rotating video images (Reset; 90°, 180° and 270° clockwise)
 2. Screenshot (Save as local BMP image files.
 Returning base64-encoded screenshots is supported)
-3. Support full-screen mode in demo (press ESC key to return to the original size)
+3. Support full-screen mode in demo (Press the **ESC** button to return the image to its original size)

 ## AV_iOS_SDK1.4 Nov 18, 2015

 **1. Multi-Person**

-(1) Support non-interactive broadcasting which allows live broadcasting streaming based on HLS and RTMP when combined with Tencent Cloud's LVB service
+(1) Support non-interactive broadcasting which allows live broadcasting streaming based on HLS and RTMP with Tencent Cloud's LVB service
 (2) Support multi-channel rendering
 (3) Added self-monitoring for audio
 (4) The API for obtaining platform system camera object